 Who are Romani Gypsies?

-This group includes English, Welsh, and Scottish Gypsies and European Roma.
-Romani Gypsies have the longest known history of the Traveller communities, with their roots being traced back to Northern India over 1,000 years ago.
-Their language is known as Romany/ Rom.
+This group includes English, Welsh and Scottish Gypsies, and European Roma.
+Romani Gypsies have the longest known history of the Traveller communities with their roots being traced back to Northern India over 1,000 years ago.
+Their language is known as Romany or Rom.

 Who are Irish Travellers?

 The first Irish Travellers were recorded in the 8th Century as travelling metal workers and menders of household utensils.
-Their language is called Cant or Gammon, and many are of the Catholic faith, although this has changed recently with many becoming Born Again Christians, in the Light and Life Church.
+Their language is called Cant or Gammon.
+Many are of the Catholic faith although this has changed recently with many becoming Born Again Christians in the Light and Life Church.

 Are they recognised under Equality Legislation?

-Gypsies have a shared culture, language and belief system, as do Irish Travellers and Scottish Travellers and the groups may be referred to as Travellers.
+Gypsies have a shared culture, language and belief system as do Irish Travellers and Scottish Travellers; the groups may be referred to as Travellers.
 They are recognised as separate ethnic minority groups under equality legislation.
-Additionally all public sector organisations, this includes local authorities and police forces, have a positive duty under the law to eliminate racial discrimination and promote equality of opportunity.
+Additionally all public sector organisations including local authorities and police forces have a positive duty under the law to eliminate racial discrimination and promote equality of opportunity.